 We get rains only in the winter, and even then it's not often.
 I put a tarp or a piece of plastic over the house during the rainy months for extra water proofing.
 The door is closed at night if there's no predator protection cage around the house.

-For this heated house for my golden Mesopotamian Greek tortoises, I used the largest size (38" x 29") Doskocil (dba Petmate) Aspen Pet Petbarn dog house.
+I made a heated house for my more delicate, imported golden Mesopotamian Greek tortoises using the largest size (38" x 29") Doskocil (dba Petmate) Aspen Pet Petbarn dog house.
 I have a bunch of these heavy duty, USA made houses in various sizes.
 I use them full sized (top and bottom attached), half sized (only top or bottom), unheated, and heated.
 They do bleach a bit in the sun over time, but otherwise seem to last almost forever.

 Tip: During hot summer, a half house like this can be dug into the ground and covered with a thick layer of soil to create a cool summer cave that won't collapse.

 For this heated hide I used the bottom of a plastic dog house with a reptile radiant heat panel attached to the ceiling.
 There is no floor, just soil that my Greeks like to dig into.
 My Greeks actually prefer this setup over wooden houses with floors.
 During winter rains, I cover the protection night cage with a camouflage tarp.

 I attached the reptile radiant heat panel to the ceiling with nuts, bolts, and washers.
 The heat panel is hooked up to a thermostat.
 Triple layer of stripped plastic door flaps keep the heat in.